xiaomingzhid/sskd/README.md

 ## Dataset

 **FastHuman** is very challenging, as it contains more complex application scenarios and large-scale training, testing datasets.
 It has diverse images from different application scenarios including campus, airport, shopping mall, street, and railway station.
 It contains 447,233 labeled images of 40,061 subjects captured by 82 cameras.
+The details of FastHuman, you can refer to [paper](https://arxiv.org/pdf/2108.05045.pdf).

 | Source Domain |  \#subjects | \#images | \#cameras | collection place |
 | ----- | :------: | :---------: | :----: | :------: |